 First off, Pseudotsuga menziesii, you are not a fir, and that is why I put the dash in your name.
 You should probably be called Douglas Weirdofreak, but I suppose that we’d need approval from Pseudotsuga wilsoniana, or whatever that thing is being classified as these days.
 OK, I digress.

 The wood, being very stiff and strong, has many uses, such as wooden boatbuilding, where it can be used for many purposes, including masts.
 As far as most people are concerned, most of the douglas-fir available for purchase is for construction and framing.
 This makes it somewhat inexpensive, but it’s still not as cheap as SYP.

 And it’s almost invariably sold green.
 Quite green.
-For the benchbuilder, this is obnoxious for several reasons: It’s going to shrink and move a lot when it dries, so after acquisition, you’re going to have to wait a while for that to happen, at least a little.
-It hard to gauge how heavy individual pieces are because they’re sopping wet.
+For the benchbuilder, this is obnoxious for several reasons: It’s going to shrink and move a lot when it dries, so after acquisition, you’re going to have to wait for that to happen, at least a little.
+It hard to gauge how heavy individual pieces are because they can be sopping wet.
 The earlywood is even mushier than usual.